MicrosoftDocs/visualstudio-docs/docs/ide/template-tags.md

 ---
 # Add tags to project templates

-Beginning in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) version 16.1 Preview 2, you can add language, platform, and project type tags to your project templates.
+Starting in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) version 16.1 Preview 2, you can add language, platform, and project type tags to your project templates.

 Tags are used in two places in the **New Project** dialog box:

 - Tags appear under the template description.